aletheia-foundation/aletheia-admin/CONTRIBUTING.md

 We have one, it is located [here](https://github.com/aletheia-foundation/admin/blob/master/CODE-OF-CONDUCT.md), please look over before contributing.

-### What's already been done/is underway?
+### What's already been done/is underway

 To give you an idea of where we've come from, what ground we've already covered, where we are going adn what needs doing, check out our [roadmap](https://github.com/aletheia-foundation/admin/blob/master/ROADMAP.md).

-### How do I contact the maintainers to discuss my contribution, and where can I interact with fellow Aletheians?
+### How to contact the maintainers to discuss contributions, and where to interact with fellow Aletheians

 * You can email the Aletheia maintainers on contact@aletheia-foundation.io to discuss your contribution